or Call 03 9557 9113

 If you frequently experience anger, you already know that it can make you feel out of control.
 You may also have realised that your anger often ends up hurting you, just as it hurts those who are on the receiving end of your rage.
-Over time, excessive anger is likely to destroy important personal and work relationships, damage your physical and mental health, and could even possibly culminate in encounters with the police.
+Over time, excessive anger can threaten important personal and work relationships, damage your physical and mental health, and could even potentially culminate in encounters with the police.
 While your anger may usually be directed at others, you are also the victim of its destructiveness.

-Anger hypnotherapy or counselling treatment can help you regain control so you can rebuild those relationships, find peace and happiness and be more confident in your ability to manage anger — which is not about ignoring angry feelings, or reacting to them.
-It’s a method of choosing your responses more skilfully.
+Anger hypnotherapy or counselling treatment may be a good place to start regaining control so you can rebuild those relationships, find peace and happiness and be more confident in your ability to manage anger.
+The goal is not to ignore angry feelings, or suppress reactions to them; but rather to be able to choose your responses more skilfully.

 Bayside Psychotherapy offers treatment for anger-related issues either face to face or via secure online connection.
 To learn more about how we can help you, call us today on 9557 9113, or enquire via our online form.

 If you know you’re ready to start therapy, you can also make a booking online.

 In defence of anger

 At its core, anger is a normal and natural emotion.
 It alerts you to perceived injustices or attacks.
 Suppressing all anger or pretending you don’t experience anger can be just as unhealthy as expressing it inappropriately.
 Failing to express anger merely turns your anger inwards — and that can lead to depression and other health problems, mental and physical.

 How do you know if you need professional help for anger-related problems?

 While an ability to feel anger is an essential instinctual response, it’s likely you have an anger management problem if: